ryanthomsen/autosnort/README.md

 # autosnort
 Suggest Snort Rules based on Network Traffic
 Authors: Ryan Thomsen, Matt Ages
+Requires python and scapy to be installed in order to function.

 Learn how to protect your network using Autosnort!